 - Gordon Corera : Russians Among Us: Sleeper Cells, Ghost Stories and the Hunt for Putin’s Agents.
 William Collins.

 - Caroline Stafford and David Stafford : The Police: Every Little Thing: The Adventures of Sting, Stewart and Andy.
 Omnibus Press.
 An account of the lives and times of The Police, written by people who were at the same parties, vomiting on the same cars.
 Very snarky style, which quickly grated.

-Copeland has had a very interesting life (starting by growing up in the Middle East as the son of a famous former CIA officer) and he has pursued several fascinating careers.
-He has had major changes in career direction (from drummer to film & video game music composer to ballet & opera composer to film-maker to successful amateur polo player), most of which seem to have occurred by accident or synchronicity.
-But he has always been quick to recognize and to grasp opportunities and to work hard.
+Copeland has had a very interesting life (starting by growing up in the Middle East as the son of a famous former CIA officer whose birthday he shares) and he has pursued several fascinating careers.
+He has had major changes in career direction (from drummer to composer of film-music and video-game-music, to composer of ballets and operas, to film-maker, with a detour to successful amateur polo player), most of which seem to have occurred by accident or synchronicity.
+But he has always been quick to recognize and grasp opportunities and to work hard.